 Kayaking adventure up the coast

-Discover the Catalan countryside with minimal effort on your e-bike!
+Discover the Catalan coast countryside on a bicycle tour

-Today, after breakfast in Begur, your driver will pick you up for the short transfer to meet your guide in the heart of the Costa Brava.
-Upon arrival in Gualta—a small village in Baix Empordà—you'll get an introduction to your e-bike and then begin an 'electric' ride through the region's breathtaking scenery while barely breaking a sweat.
+After a hearty breakfast in Begur, your driver will pick you up for the short transfer to meet your guide in the heart of the Costa Brava.
+Upon arrival in Gualta—a small village in the beautiful Baix Empordà region—you'll receive an e-bike and begin a (literally) electric ride amid the region's breathtaking scenery while barely breaking a sweat.

-The 18-mile (29 km) itinerary passes through several medieval villages, among the most representative of Baix Empordá.
-Most of the route passes along rural trails and farmlands, and the terrain is mostly flat and undulating and, therefore, suitable for all levels.
-There will be plenty of time to stop for photographs, and your guide will share local history along the way.
+The 18-mile (29 km) route passes several of the medieval villages that define Baix Empordá.
+Most of the route passes along rural trails and farmland, and the terrain is mostly flat, making it suitable for all skill levels.
+There will be plenty of time to stop for photographs, and your guide will share tidbits of local history along the way.

-In the afternoon, you'll finish the trip with a ride back to Gualta through flower-filled fields and villages.
-Say farewell to your guide, and then transfer back to your accommodations in Begur to enjoy the rest of the day at leisure.
+You'll finish the trip with a ride back to Gualta through wildflower-dotted fields and charming villages.
+Upon arrival, say farewell to your guide and transfer back to your accommodation in Begur.

-Day 9: Wine Tasting Excursion in the Costa Brava
+Day 9: Wine Tasting in the Costa Brava

 Goodbye, Spain!